chef-boneyard/knife-rackspace/README.md

 knife rackspace server create -I 112 -f 3 -A 'Your Rackspace API username' -K "Your Rackspace API Key" -r 'role[webserver]'
 ```

-To select for the previous Rackspace API (aka 'v1'), you can use the **--rackspace-version v1** command option. 'v2' is the default, so if you're still using exclusively 'v1' you will probably want to add the following to your knife.rb:
+To select for the previous Rackspace API (aka 'v1'), you can use the **--rackspace-version v1** command option. 'v2' is the default, so if you're still using exclusively 'v1' you will probably want to add the following to your config.rb (knife.rb):

 ```ruby
 knife[:rackspace_version] = 'v1'
 ```

 This plugin also has support for authenticating against an alternate API Auth URL.
-This is useful if you are a using a custom endpoint, here is an example of configuring your knife.rb:
+This is useful if you are a using a custom endpoint, here is an example of configuring your config.rb (knife.rb):

 ```ruby
 knife[:rackspace_auth_url] = "auth.my-custom-endpoint.com"
 ```

-Different regions can be specified by using the `--rackspace-region` switch or using the `knife[:rackspace_region]` in the knife.rb file.
+Different regions can be specified by using the `--rackspace-region` switch or using the `knife[:rackspace_region]` in the config.rb (knife.rb) file.
 Valid regions include :dfw, :ord, :lon, and :syd.

-If you are behind a proxy you can specify it in the knife.rb file as follows:
+If you are behind a proxy you can specify it in the config.rb (knife.rb) file as follows:

 ```ruby
 https_proxy https://PROXY_IP_ADDRESS:PORT